This article has been reviewed and updated as of May 25, 2021.

 The CDC says: “These persons should be counseled about the unknown risks of developing a severe allergic reaction and balance these risks against the benefits of vaccination.”

 - Do you have a history of severe allergic reaction to an injectable medication (intravenous, intramuscular, or subcutaneous)?

 - Do you have a history of a severe allergic reaction to a prior vaccine?

 - Do you have a history of an immediate (less than four hours) or severe allergic reaction to polyethylene glycol (PEG), a polysorbate or polyoxyl 35 castor oil (e.g. paclitaxel) containing injectable or vaccine?

 “We recommend that these questions be asked and if anyone answers yes, that they be referred to a board-certified allergy and asthma doctor,” says allergist Mary Hudelson, MD, a member of the ACAAI COVID-19 Task Force.

 PEG is found in a number of products, from creams to laxatives, and medications like the injectable steroid Depo-Medrol, says Dr. Hudelson.

 Many injectable or infused medications also contain polysorbate.
 This is why the CDC and the ACAAI are urging caution about getting the COVID-19 vaccine if you’ve had a severe allergic reaction to an injectable or infused medication in the past.

 “The doctor will consider a very detailed history of the reactions you’ve had to previous vaccines or biologic drugs, the severity of the reaction, and your risk factors for severe illness from COVID-19,” says Dr. Hudelson.
-“It’s a doctor-patient shared decision-making to determine the risk of getting COVID-19 versus a potential allergic reaction to the vaccine, and which you’re more likely to tolerate.”
+“It’s doctor-patient shared decision-making to determine the risk of getting COVID-19 versus a potential allergic reaction to the vaccine, and which you’re most likely to tolerate.”

 Allergic Reactions vs. Side Effects from an Infused or Injectable Medication